Christian mission: Christian ministries

-Among Roman Catholics
+Among Catholics

 For Catholics, "Missions" is the term given to those particular undertakings by which the heralds of the Gospel, sent out by the Church and going forth into the whole world, carry out the task of preaching the Gospel and planting the Church among peoples or groups who do not yet believe in Christ.

 Vatican II made a deep impact on Catholic missions around the world.
 The Church's relations to non-Christian religions like Judaism and Islam were revisited.

 A steep decline in the number of people entering the priesthood and religious life in the West has made the Church look towards laity more and more.
 Communities like Opus Dei arose to meet this need.

 Inculturation increasingly became a key topic of missiological reflection for Catholics.
 Inculturation is understood as the meeting of the Christian message with a community in their cultural context.

 Liberation Theology and liturgical reform have also been important in forming and influencing the mission of the Catholic Church in the 20th and 21st Centuries.

-In relation to mission, Pope Benedict XVI made the re-evangelization of Europe and North America a priority in his own ministry, even while the upper leadership of the Roman Catholic hierarchy and the college of cardinals has more members from Latin America, Africa, and Asia than ever before.
+In relation to mission, Pope Benedict XVI made the re-evangelization of Europe and North America a priority in his own ministry, even while the upper leadership of the Catholic Church hierarchy and the college of cardinals has more members from Latin America, Africa, and Asia than ever before.

 Key documents on mission for Catholics during this period are Evangelii nuntiandi by Pope Paul VI and Redemptoris missio by Pope John Paul II.